CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block ORP.1 Organization.md

 * After maintenance or repair work, check the proper functioning of the maintained system.
 In particular, the withdrawal of the interventions for testing purposes must be checked.
 ** External maintenance and repair work **

 If IT systems are outsourced for maintenance or repair, all sensitive data stored on data media must be physically cleared beforehand.
 If this is not possible because the data carriers can no longer be accessed due to a defect, the companies responsible for the repair must undertake to comply with the required information security measures.
-According to the requirements for confidentiality agreements from ORP.2 personnel, these contractual provisions must be made on the secrecy of data.
+In accordance with the requirements for confidentiality agreements from ORP.2 personnel, these contractual provisions on the confidentiality of data must be taken.
 In particular, it should be stipulated that data stored externally during maintenance should be completely deleted after completion of the work.
-Likewise, the duties and responsibilities of the external maintenance personnel must be carefully defined.
+Likewise, the duties and responsibilities of the external maintenance staff must be carefully defined.
-When carrying out external maintenance work, it must be recorded which IT systems or components have been given to whom for repair, who initiated this, what the maintenance or repair order includes, when the repair should be completed and when the device should be back was returned.
+When carrying out external maintenance work, it must be recorded which IT systems or components have been given to whom for repair, who caused this, what the maintenance or repair order includes, when the repair should be completed and when the device should be back was returned.
 In order to be able to keep up with this, it is necessary to mark the IT systems or components that identify which institution they belong to and, on the other hand, to clearly identify them within the institution.

 When shipping or transporting the components to be repaired care should be taken to prevent damage and theft.
-If there is still sensitive information on or in the devices, they must be transported appropriately protected, eg. B. in sealed containers or by couriers.
+If there is still sensitive information on or in the devices, they must be transported in a protected manner, eg. B. in sealed containers or by couriers.
 Furthermore, evidence of the shipping (repair order, accompanying note, dispatch notes) and receipt at the recipient (receipt confirmation) must be kept and archived.

 For devices protected by passwords, depending on the extent of the repair work and the type of password protection, all or some passwords must either be disclosed or set to specified settings such as "REPAIR" so that the service technicians can access the devices.